How to Detect Moisture Behind Kitchen Cabinets

 Thermal cameras are particularly useful for identifying areas where moisture may be present, but they do not measure moisture directly.
 Instead, they reveal temperature differences that suggest damp materials.

-If repeated moisture readings remain high despite repairs, structural problems may exist behind cabinets or inside walls.
-In these situations, reviewing repair strategies described in how to fix persistent moisture behind kitchen cabinets helps determine appropriate next steps.
+If repeated moisture readings remain high despite repairs, the problem may extend behind cabinet backs, into wall materials, or around nearby appliance and plumbing connections.
+In these situations, reviewing repair-readiness guidance in how to fix persistent moisture behind kitchen cabinets helps determine appropriate next steps.

 Professional detection is especially important when moisture problems involve electrical wiring, extensive leaks, or structural components.
 Attempting invasive inspection without proper equipment can increase repair costs and spread contamination.